• Skip to primary navigation

 Serving Suggestions

 Whatever way you choose to use it, pesto is absolutely delicious!
 It would be great instead of tomato sauce on top of a Sweet Potato Pizza Crust or a Paleo Pizza.
 Of course, it’s the perfect match with Homemade Pasta, and you can also stir it through a bowl of Air Fryer Gnocchi.
-It will add zest to all kinds of sandwiches, such as this Cottage Cheese Sandwich, and you can even jazz up your Mayonnaise with a teaspoon or two!
+It will add zest to all kinds of sandwiches, and you can even jazz up your Mayonnaise with a teaspoon or two!

 Recipe